Patrick Baxter (serial killer): Exposure and imprisonment

-Since 1990, Patrick Baxter was jailed and released from prison on several occasion for different crimes.
+Since 1990, Patrick Baxter was jailed and released from prison on several occasions for different crimes.
 In the mid-1990s, he was convicted of auto theft in The Bronx and sentenced to 3-to-7 years imprisonment at the Downstate Correctional Facility in Fishkill, with eligibility for parole in 2001.
 In early 2000, investigators examining cold cases noticed that Baxter's name kept popping up in relation to these cases, and they ordered that he give a blood sample for testing.
 After a legal battle, a sample was provided, which matched the killer's DNA in all three cases.

 Charges were soon filed, and Baxter was brought to trial in 2002.
 He was convicted of all three murders and sentenced to 25 years to life imprisonment for each murder, to be served consecutively.
 During his sentencing, he expressed his condolences to the victims' families, but calmly denied committing the murders.